-Steps to help you handle a range of unwanted calls / texts and what you can do if they do not stop.
+If you are receiving calls or text messages of a harassing or annoying nature, here are some steps to help you handle them, and what you can do if they do not stop.

 If the calls are of a life threatening nature, contact the Police immediately.

 There are five basic precautions to take to discourage unwanted telephone calls.

 A large number of unwanted calls/texts are to randomly selected numbers where the caller continues to dial that number and annoy the recipient of that call.

 Stay calm and try not to show any agitation or distress if the call is malicious or abusive.